Manage Datasets

 2. Select Data from the left-side panel.

-How to Create a Dataset Based on an External Cloud Storage?
+Create a Dataset Based on an External Cloud Storage

 Cloud storage services are online platforms that allow organization to store and manage their data.
 Dataloop supports the following cloud storage services: